tycrek/degoogle/md/_resources.md

 - [Firefox Profilemaker](https://ffprofile.com/) is a tool to help you create a Firefox profile with the defaults you like.
 - [Fix Windows Privacy](https://modzero.github.io/fix-windows-privacy/) is a tool to disable privacy breaches on Windows 10.
 - [Framasoft](https://framasoft.org/en/) is a collection of alternative software.
 Too many to fit elsewhere in the list.
+- [Go Incognito](https://techlore.tech/goincognito.html) A guide to security, privacy, and anominity.
 - [Go FOSS](https://www.gofoss.today/) is a guide on ditching big-tech, with a focus on seven core areas.
 - [Hybrid Analysis](https://www.hybrid-analysis.com/) a free malware analysis service for the community that detects and analyzes unknown threats using a unique Hybrid Analysis technology.
 Powered by [Falcon Sandbox](https://www.crowdstrike.com/endpoint-security-products/falcon-sandbox-malware-analysis/), which is developed by [CrowdStrike](https://www.crowdstrike.com/).
 - [Outline](https://outline.com/) is an awesome tool for getting all the junk out of news articles (I've used it a few times in this guide already).
 Sometimes it can get around paywalls for "premium" news sites.
+- [Plexus](https://plexus.techlore.tech/) Plexus is a website where you can check andriod app compatibility with microg or no google services.
+It is a crowdsourced project where people test an app's compatibility in those environments and then sumbit it to the database.
 - [PRISM Break](https://prism-break.org/en/) is a guide on how to opt out of global data surveillance programs like PRISM, XKeyscore and Tempora.
 - [PrivacyTools](https://www.privacytools.io/) provides services, tools and knowledge to protect your privacy against global mass surveillance.
 - [retiolus/privacysec](https://github.com/retiolus/privacysec) is a collective guide built off the data of other guides, including this one, whose aim is to be translated into as many languages as possible.